Poland will temporarily close a dozen mines to stop coronavirus

 Sasin said workers in the mines to be closed had yet to be fully tested.

-Reporting by Agnieszka Barteczko; Editing by Jan Harvey, Hugh Lawson, Kirsten Donovan
+Additional reporting by Wojciech Zurawski; Editing by Jan Harvey, Hugh Lawson, Kirsten Donovan